Eileen Davidson: Writing and acting

-Davidson co-wrote her first novel with author Robert J. Randisi, a mystery set in the soap opera world titled Death in Daytime, released in October 2008.
+Davidson co-wrote her first novel with the author Robert J. Randisi, a mystery set in the soap opera world titled Death in Daytime, released in October 2008.
 She followed it up with three sequels: Dial Emmy for Murder (2009), Diva Las Vegas (2010), and Swinging in the Rain (2011).

 In July 2008, Eileen was downgraded to recurring status at The Bold and the Beautiful.
 She returned to The Young and the Restless full-time as Ashley on September 26, 2008.
 In 2012, Nelson Branco announced that Sony Pictures Entertainment wanted Davidson on both The Young and the Restless and Days of Our Lives, but that Y&R would not share the actress, leading Sony to terminate her contract with them.
 Thus, it was announced that Davidson would reprise her role as Kristen Blake DiMera on Days of Our Lives.Davidson made a brief appearance on The Young and the Restless in February 2013 for the soap's 40th anniversary.
 In July 2013, it was announced that Davidson made the decision to leave Days of Our Lives after a year as Kristen.
 Davidson exited the role on-screen on November 13, 2013.
 In late November, it was confirmed that Davidson would return for an episode scheduled to air on December 3, 2013.

 On January 28, 2014, it was announced that Davidson would return to the role of Kristen in the summer of 2014.
 On May 1, 2014, it was formally announced that Davidson was nominated for a Daytime Emmy Award in the category of Outstanding Lead Actress In A Drama Series for Days of Our Lives.
-It's her third Daytime Emmy Award nomination, her second for Days.
+It was her third Daytime Emmy Award nomination, her second for Days.
 She won the award on June 22, 2014.